Laurel Park Improvement Days

 Member Reports Available

-It’s great to operate in the black.
-Our Treasurer, Rick Amicucci, put together a financial report showing Income and Expenses since April of 2024 through mid-March 2025.
+LPIA’s Treasurer, Rick Amicucci, put together a financial report showing Income and Expenses since April of 2024 through mid-March 2025.
 You can view the numerical data or see a graphical depiction by month here.

 Rick also generated a document showing the growth in membership and associated revenue, including dock storage.
 To view that report, click here.